juri-sinitson/angular-monorepo/README.md

    >>generated.

-While this work flow might still have a steep curve at the beginning, you later (approximately in a month) will spend the same time for writing a test as making a manual test.
-So manual tests will not be worth for you any more.
-And why test manually, when you have your tests running in background in watch mode?
+While this work flow might still have a steep curve at the beginning, you later (approximately in a month) will spend the same time for writing tests as making a single shot of manual tests.
+In this case manual tests will not be worth it any more.
+Why make manual test shots, when you have your automated tests running in background in watch mode?
+Sometimes there are situations where you have to trigger your automated tests manually.
+But it's still much faster then making manual tests.

 This is true for all these steps:
 1. After/while developing UI components:
-[Interaction](https://storybook.js.org/docs/writing-tests/interaction-testing) and other tests in the catalogue (e.g. [Storybook](https://storybook.js.org/))
+[Interaction tests](https://storybook.js.org/docs/writing-tests/interaction-testing) tests in the catalogue (e.g. [Storybook](https://storybook.js.org/))
 1. After/while developing the service(s): unit tests
 2. Putting all together in a smart component and putting this component to an app: E2E tests